ripta/decks.js/intro-to-docker/SCRIPT.md

 If you're running on a different hypervisor, you'll need to lookup the driver name under the `--driver` option in the output of:

 ```
-$ docker-machine create -h | grep -- --driver
+$ docker-machine create -h
 ```

-It should take a minute to boot up your new docker host; longer if `docker-machine` needs to download the images.
+It should take a minute to boot up your new docker host; longer if `docker-machine` needs to download the images, which it will do automatically.

-You'll now have a set of environment variables needed to access the new docker host:
+Once your docker host is running, you'll now have a set of environment variables needed to access the new docker host:

 ```
 $ docker-machine env intro